cihanguler/cihanguler/README.md

             Extensive experience in the business world since 2011 and experience as a Test Automation Engineer since 2017.
             Sound knowledge of the Software Development Life Cycle (SDLC), the Software Test Life Cycle (STLC), the Defect Life Cycle, the Agile Scrum method.
-Knowledge of database, API testing and automation testing with automation tools Selenium, Cucumber, Gherkin, JUnit, TestNG in DDT, BDD frameworks with Java.
+Knowledge of database, API testing and automation testing with automation tools Cypress.io, Robotframework, Selenium, Cucumber, Gherkin, JUnit, TestNG in DDT, BDD frameworks with Java, Python and Javascript.
             Strong analytical and logical thinking skills, focused on solving problems.
             Fast learner and adaptable to changing circumstances as well as more detail oriented and awesome team player.